Azure-Samples/hdinsight-java-sdk-samples/README.md

 ## Getting Started

-If you are getting started with the HDInsight SDK for Java for the first time, start with [this documentation](https://docs.microsoft.com/java/api/overview/azure/hdinsight?view=azure-java-stable) for install and set up instructions.
+If you are getting started with the HDInsight SDK for Java for the first time, start with [this documentation](https://docs.microsoft.com/java/api/overview/azure/hdinsight?view=azure-java-stable) for install and setup instructions.

 ## Resources